-- Apply for a Permit Online - if you want to cut down a protected tree you must first request and receive a tree cutting permit.
+- Apply for a Permit Online - if you want to cut down a Protected tree you must first request and receive a tree cutting permit.

-Trees protected under the bylaw
+Trees defined as "Protected" under the bylaw

 - Garry Oak